Windows

 Manual Update

--> Workspaces
+Workspaces

--> FlexxAgent
+->Update FlexxAgent

 .

-The different installed versions are in the dropdown option for My filters
+The different installed versions are in the dropdown option for

--> FlexxAgent version summary
+My filters -> Predefined filters -> FlexxAgent version summary

-with all the details of the operation will be generated in the corresponding section.
+Once the update operation is executed, a Job with all the details of the operation will be generated in the corresponding section.

 Logs

-FlexxAgent can generate three types of logs:
+FlexxAgent generates three types of logs:

 Installation and update logs